tejakrishnam/3-tier-azure-terraform/README.md

 # Azure Terraform Three Tier environment

-This repository allows you to deploy a 3 tier architecture infrastructure environment.
+This repository allows you to deploy all the resources for a 3 tier architecture infrastructure environment.

-three tier resources: Build and Deploy baseline state with network component
+Three tier resources: Build and Deploy baseline state with network components specified below as Azure resources.

 ##### folder structure of the repo
 Below snapshot provide folder structure of terraform scripts.